BillyXYB/FaceDNeRF/README.md

 ## Requirements

 * We recommend Linux for performance and compatibility reasons.
 * 1&ndash;2 high-end NVIDIA GPUs.
-We have done all testing and development using V100, RTX3090, and RTX4090 GPUs.
+We have done all testing and development using V100s and RTX3090s.
-* 64-bit Python 3.9 and PyTorch 1.11.0 (or later).
+* 64-bit Python 3.9, cuda11.3, and PyTorch 1.11.0 (or later).
 See https://pytorch.org for PyTorch install instructions.
 * Since we use the EG3D as our backbone, Please see **[eg3d](https://github.com/NVlabs/eg3d)** official repo for EG3D installation.
 Or directly install following conda environment.
 * Python libraries: see [environment.yml](./environment.yml) for exact library dependencies.
 You can use the following commands with Anaconda3 to create and activate your Python environment:
   - `cd FaceDNeRF`